sandeep-singh-79/cypress-playwright/README.md

 **Tip:**
 - You can extend the script to parse per-test timings, error messages, or flake rates for deeper insights.
 - See `test-comparison-template.md` for more details and advanced usage.

 ---

+## Continuous Integration (CI) with GitHub Actions

+This repository includes a robust GitHub Actions workflow that automatically validates both Playwright and Cypress test runs on every pull request to the `main` branch.

+- The workflow:
+  - Caches npm dependencies for faster builds.
+  - Sets up Node.js and installs dependencies for each tool.
+  - Starts the backend (Juice Shop) using Docker Compose and waits for it to be ready before running tests.
+  - Runs Playwright and Cypress tests in parallel matrix jobs.
+  - Generates and uploads Allure reports and test result artifacts for both frameworks.
+  - Cleans up the backend after tests complete.

+You can find the workflow file at `.github/workflows/ci.yml`.

+---